Blower Motor Problems on GM Vehicles

 Remember in the old days when the HVAC control panel had metal slide levers that controlled a vacuum device.
-Or if you go back a little further there was a manual cable that selected the position for the temperature and mode doors.
+Or if you go back a little further, a manual cable selected the position for the temperature and mode doors.
 They assured the car had the proper air flow for the selected temperature and direction.

 The temperature door decides if the air headed toward the interior compartment will flow through the heater core or the air conditioning evaporator.

-The mode door actuator decides in which direction the air will flow after it is heated or cooled.
-If you select defrost, the mode door will point all the air at the windshield.
+The mode door actuator decides in which direction the air flows after it is heated or cooled.
+As an example, if you select defrost, the mode door points all the air at the windshield.

 If you select heat, then the air will be directed at the floorboards.
 In the AC mode all of the air should come out of the air conditioning vents.
 If you select blend, then you’ll get air coming out of all of the positions.
 Keep in mind that in this blend situation air volume and speed is greatly decreased.